ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

 First, I used the Dave-2 model.
 The first layer is the normalization suggested in the project directions.
-The secong layer is cropping the image to contain only the relevant road image.
+The second layer is cropping the image to contain only the relevant road image.
 Next, there are five convolution layers.
-After the flatteing layer, there are four dense layers, with the last one consisting of one neuron.
+These layers are acting as feature extractors.
+One such example is the network learns to identify the sides of the road even when they are significantly different than the ones in the training daata.
+After the flattening layer, there are four dense layers, with the last one consisting of one neuron since this is a regression network that output a real value representing the steering angle.

 Layer (type)                 Output Shape              Param # lambda_1 (Lambda)            (None, 160, 320, 3)       0